* 2019 NFL MOCK DRAFT updated June 1. This mock draft will be updated occasionally. Follow @walterfootball for NFL Draft updates. *

 The Bears have a great interior offensive line, but their tackles are extremely weak.
 Fortunately for Chicago, the 2019 draft class is looking like it's loaded at the position, as three tackles have the potential of being top-10 picks.

 Jonah Williams had a great freshman year as Alabama's right tackle.
-He's expected to man the blind side with Cam Robinson gone.
+He's now manning the blind side with Cam Robinson gone.

 The Chiefs used two picks to find a replacement for Alex Smith.
 Perhaps they'll use one to finally upgrade the pedestrian Eric Fisher.

 Greg "Mr. Reliable" Little was a five-star recruit coming out of high school.
 He's an athletic left tackle who should become a top-10 pick.

 Miami Dolphins: Nick Bosa, DE, Ohio State 2018 NFL Mock Draft Pick (as of 9/21): Tarvarus McFadden, CB

 The Dolphins spent a first-round pick on Charles Harris, but they'll need another defensive end soon; Cameron Wake will turn 37 prior to the 2019 NFL Draft.